 A skilled workforce.
 Ensure that annotators are specifically trained on your use case, and that you can remain in constant communication with labelers to help monitor quality, respond to edge cases, and iterate on instructions as you go.
 Look for evidence that your annotation partner understands the impact of the data on the AI models that are being developed and trained.

 Flexible engagement models.
-Labelling needs change frequently during the course of model development, and your partner should have the ability to customize workflows and QA processes accordingly.
+Labeling needs change frequently during the course of model development, and your partner should have the ability to customize workflows and QA processes accordingly.
 You want to find a partner that has gone through the iterative process many times, and can scale with your projects on demand if needed.

 Rigorous quality assurance (QA) processes.
 These processes should include automation and AI-powered QA processes bolstered by humans-in-the-loop.